Bam Margera: Radio Bam and music

 Margera began a weekly Sirius Satellite Radio show on Sirius channel 28 Faction on November 24, 2004, called Radio Bam.
 The show initially featured Margera and his friends from the CKY and Jackass crews, while later shows featured less of the two crews and more of Margera's newer friends.
 In 2005, Margera formed a music label, Filthy Note Records, and has since directed music videos for Clutch, Turbonegro, Viking Skull, Vains of Jenna and several for CKY.
-He also directed four music videos, "Buried Alive by Love", "The Sacrament", "And Love Said No", and "Solitary Man", for the Finnish band HIM, and three for The 69 Eyes, "Lost Boys", "Dead Girls Are Easy" and "Dead N Gone".
+He also directed four music videos, "Buried Alive by Love", "The Sacrament", "And Love Said No", and "Solitary Man", for the Finnish band HIM, as well as directing three videos for The 69 Eyes: "Lost Boys", "Dead Girls Are Easy" and "Dead N Gone".

 A competent amateur musician, Margera also played keyboards in a novelty band called Gnarkill along with his brother Jess Margera, Brandon DiCamillo, Rich Vose and Matt Cole.
 The group released two albums, Gnarkill in 2003 and Gnarkill vs. Unkle Matt and the Shitbirdz in 2006.
 Margera also plays guitar, frequently seen doing so in episodes of Viva La Bam.

-Since 2013, he has featured in two musical projects; Fuckface Unstoppable, which was written about in 2013 on the Buddyhead website in an article questioning the seriousness of the band ("a joke band(?)").
+Since 2013, Margera has featured in two musical projects; Fuckface Unstoppable, which was written about in 2013 on the Buddyhead website in an article questioning the seriousness of the band ("a joke band(?)").
 The band featured Margera, Jess Margera, his then-partner Nikki Boyd, and Brandon Novak.
 Chad Ginsburg, of CKY, was the band's guitarist before quitting.
 Matt Deis, also of CKY, performed with the band as well.
 The band released their debut album FFU in May 2014 through Artery Records.

-A second project, The Evesdroppers, featuring Bam, Jess, Nikki, Mike Nappi, and Chad I Ginsburg, released a self-titled album in September 2016 through Casual Madness.
+A second project, The Evesdroppers, featuring Bam, Jess, Nikki, Mike Nappi, and Chad Ginsburg, released a self-titled album in September 2016 through the label Casual Madness.